Cloud-SPAN/cloud-admin-guide-0-overview/index.md

 1.2.
 Configure Your AWS Account\
 2.1.
 Configure Instances Internet Access

-At the workshop, you can configure and run the scripts (to use your AWS account) using either a (Windows) Git Bash terminal, a Linux terminal, a Mac terminal or the AWS CloudShell, see details in these episodes:
+At the workshop, you can configure and run the scripts (to use your AWS account) using either a (Windows) Git Bash terminal, a Linux terminal, a Mac terminal or the AWS CloudShell. **Windows users** need to install Git Bash and **Mac users** need to install or update the Bash shell on their computers, see details in the [Setup](../setup) section and in these episodes:

 1.3.
 Configure Your Terminal Environment --- Git Bash, Linux and Mac terminals\
 1.4.
 Configure Your AWS CloudShell Environment